RioRocker97/my_openGL_2021/README.md

 - Pulsing Pentagon (from each side)
 - 2D textured
 - 2D texture unit (mutiple texture in same texture location)(with key to change value !)
+- simple rotate and scale using vector
+- first 3D cube with static control (left,right)

 ### Library used